mdespuits/dotify/README.md

     Do you want to add .gitconfig to Dotify?
 [Yn] y ...

 This will first create a `.dotify` directory in your home directory (yes, only one more dot directory, but this time it is a good thing).
 It will then ask which files you want to copy from your home directory into your `.dotify` directory.

 **This will *not* link up the dotfiles.
 This command simply copies the files over for you without having to go searching for them manually.**

+### Add single files

+After you have setup Dotify, you can add files one by one if you did not add them during setup

+    $ dotify add .vimrc
+          create  /Users/mattbridges/.vimrc

+### Remove single files

+If you don't want a particular dotfile anymore?
+You can just remove it.

+***This actually removes the file from the home directory.
+Do this at your own risk***.

+    $ dotify remove .vimrc
+          remove  /Users/mattbridges/.vimrc

+If you do this and decide to change your mind, the file is still located in the `~/.dotify` directory.
+You can re-link it by running `dotify link` again.

 ### Link up your files